Skip To Main Content

 • Hamilton (4-10 overall) played its first NESCAC game of the season.
 The Continentals improved to 3-3 at home.

-• Bates (11-3) dropped to 0-2 in NESCAC play.
-The Bobcats fell at Amherst by a score of 71-50 in their conference opener on Jan.
+• Bates (11-3, 0-2 NESCAC) fell at Amherst College by a score of 71-50 in its conference opener on Jan.
 9.

 How It Happened

-• Hamilton tied the score at 27-27 with 2:46 left in the first half following a 5-0 burst via a putback from Omar Kulenovic '28 and a wing 3-pointer from Jack Stowell '27.
+• Hamilton tied the score at 27-27 with 2:46 left following a 5-0 burst via a putback by Omar Kulenovic '28 and a wing 3-pointer by Jack Stowell '27.

-• Hamilton grabbed its largest lead of seven for the fifth time at 71-64 with 1:56 remaining in the second half following two made free throws from Melson.
+• Hamilton grabbed its largest lead of seven points for the fifth time at 71-64 with 1:56 remaining following two made free throws by Melson.

 Notes